Projection evolution and quantum spacetime: Generators of the projection evolution

-Using the usual conditions that the space of states is restricted to the states for which $\hat{m}^2>0$ and $\hat{p}_0>0$, the eigenvalues $w$ can be interpreted as the invariant mass squared, $m^2$.
-In this case one gets the known solution for the standard scalar particle of non-zero mass,
+Using the usual conditions that the space of states is restricted to the states for which $\hat{m}^2>0$ and $\hat{p}_0>0$, the eigenvalues $w$ are traditonally interpreted as the invariant mass squared, $m^2$.
+In this case, the evolution operators (\ref{eq:KGEvolOp}) can be rewritten as